-Unintended trailer movements can cause serious injury and property damage.
+Unintentional trailer movements can cause serious injury and property damage.

-- Secure the trailer against rolling away by activating the parking brake. - Use the wheel chocks to prevent the trailer from rolling away. - Park the trailer on a solid surface to avoid sinking in or tipping. - When the trailer is hitched/unhitched, ensure stability.
+- ► Secure the trailer against rolling away by applying the parking brake. - Use the wheel chocks to prevent the trailer from rolling away. - Park the trailer on a solid surface to avoid sinking in or tipping. - When the trailer is unhitched, ensure stability.
 If necessary, use additional supports.